firepear/homefarm/README.md

       issue
       archive](https://github.com/firepear/homefarm/blob/master/docs/known_issues.md)
 * Other
     * Have homefarm?
-Want to set up an Arch-based workstation or server that _isn't_ part of the farm?
-Follow the compute node install process, but don't run `compute-setup` after rebooting from `compute-install`.
+Want to install Arch on a machine that _isn't_ part of the farm?
+Follow the compute node install process, but don't run `compute-setup` after the first reboot.
 You'll have a core install with a working network connection, ready for user creation and install of whatever packages you need.
-(Give root a password though!)